 Moving slowly

 One of the G2’s key selling points is slow motion, and it immediately caught my attention.
 The camera can shoot in HD at up to 300 frames per second.
-This is windowing the sensor, yet oddly, when it is chosen in the configuration options, it doesn’t show up as “windowed.”
+This is windowing the sensor, yet oddly, when it is chosen in the configuration options, it doesn’t appear as “windowed.”
 However, there is a minor price to pay for such a high frame rate that may be captured in BRAW.

 The G2 can capture up to 120 frames per second in DCI and 16:9 4K formats.
-However, this can be increased to a very useful 150 frames per second if you choose the cinematic-looking 2.40:1 4K option (4608 x 1920).
+However, this can be increased to 150 frames per second if you choose the cinematic-looking 2.40:1 4K option (4608 x 1920).

 With the 300 frames per second available, it was possible to barely make out the movement of a flying insect’s wings.